 Furthermore, in common law countries (such as the UK and Cyprus), unregistered trademarks can also be protected under so called passing off law.
 Passing off is a common law tort and protects the goodwill of a trader from a misrepresentation.
 In other words, it prevents one trader from misrepresenting goods or services as being the goods and services of someone else.

 Trade marks are signs used in trade to identify products and services.
 More specifically, a trade mark is a symbol your customers use to pick you out.
-It may consist of any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of distinguishing the goods or services of your undertaking from those of other undertakings.
+It may consist of any sign, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, or sounds, provided that they can be clearly represented on the register and are capable of distinguishing the goods or services of your undertaking from those of other undertakings.

 Unlike other intellectual property rights (patents, designs, copyrights), you can hold the right to your trade mark indefinitely.
 However, in order for your trade mark to be protected, it has to be renewed on a regular basis.
 The period of trade mark protection may vary, but is usually ten years and it can be renewed indefinitely upon payment of additional fees.